pm0kjp/pa-judicial-data/README.md

 * anonymized data just for Philadelphia County
 * in .csv files that were the fruit of the jerry-rigged .json -> SQL system described above
 * the repo for that work is at [https://github.com/rladiesPHL/2021_datathon](https://github.com/rladiesPHL/2021_datathon).

+Three teams emerged to contribute to this work.

+* One team created a dashboard to visualize trends [https://awalsh.shinyapps.io/2021_datathon_dashboard/](https://awalsh.shinyapps.io/2021_datathon_dashboard/) (with code at [https://github.com/yjunechoe/2021_datathon_dashboard](https://github.com/yjunechoe/2021_datathon_dashboard))
+* A second team modeled judge sentencing harshness in a random effects model.
+* A third team looked at the effects of Larry Krasner's prosecutorial discretion and how it affected bail and sentencing.
-A combined report is downloadable at [https://github.com/rladiesPHL/2021_datathon/blob/main/analyses/final_report/CombinedReportMerged.pdf](https://github.com/rladiesPHL/2021_datathon/blob/main/analyses/final_report/CombinedReportMerged.pdf).
+* A combined, detailed report from all three teams is available at A combined report is downloadable at [https://github.com/rladiesPHL/2021_datathon/blob/main/analyses/final_report/CombinedReportMerged.pdf](https://github.com/rladiesPHL/2021_datathon/blob/main/analyses/final_report/CombinedReportMerged.pdf).

-### Data Considerations
+## Data Considerations

 Organizations (and maybe citizens?) can also request a custom data pull from the Commonwealth, at a cost of $80 per worker hour.
 I have a well-organized dataset that was obtained this way, consisting of a huge statewide set of pipe delimited text files for the date range 1/1/2016 through 2/6/2023.